 Applications are reviewed by an Advisory Board consisting of established scientists representing academic institutions, science organizations, private industry, and government service sectors dealing with oceanography and limnology research.
 The acceptance rate is approximately 50%.
 The target size for each symposium is 35 recent-PhD participants.

 All application materials except for the letter(s) of support must be submitted at the same time.
-We recommend uploading each as a separate file in RTF, DOC, TXT or PDF format.
+We recommend combining all materials into a single PDF file.
 Letters of reference will be requested from the advisor and other mentors upon submission of the application form.
 Letters can also be uploaded with other application materials, if their authors are willing to provide them to the applicant.
 Applications will not be considered unless all materials are submitted.